sumayxahmed/Netflix-Movies-and-TV-Shows-/README.md

 - **As a VP of Strategy**, I want to analyze content type trends (Movies vs TV Shows) so that I can align our content portfolio with viewer preferences and industry shifts.

 ### Content Acquisition Team
-- **As a Content Acquisition Manager**, I want to see the most popular genres so that I can prioritize negotiations with content creators in high-demand categories.
+- **As a Content Acquisition Manager**, I want to see the most popular genres so that I can prioritise negotiations with content creators in high-demand categories.
 - **As a Market Analyst**, I want to understand movie duration preferences so that I can provide guidance on optimal content length for acquisitions.
 - **As a Content Strategist**, I want to identify content rating distributions so that I can ensure balanced portfolio coverage across different audience segments.

 ### Data Science & Analytics Team
-- **As a Data Scientist**, I want to access machine learning predictions for content classification so that I can automate content categorization processes.
+- **As a Data Scientist**, I want to access machine learning predictions for content classification so that I can automate content categorisation processes.
 - **As a Business Analyst**, I want to validate statistical hypotheses about content trends so that I can provide evidence-based recommendations to stakeholders.
-- **As an Analytics Engineer**, I want to understand feature importance in content prediction models so that I can optimize data collection and processing pipelines.
+- **As an Analytics Engineer**, I want to understand feature importance in content prediction models so that I can optimise data collection and processing pipelines.

 ### Product & Recommendation Teams
 - **As a Recommendation Algorithm Developer**, I want to understand genre popularity patterns so that I can improve content suggestion accuracy for users.